bordigoni/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 * You can view and edit the YAML configuration fragment in ES Explorer.
 * It is not yet possible to import or export YAML configuration fragments in ES Explorer, this can only be done using the `yamles` CLI.

-## Certificate

-* Private keys are in external files in DER format.
-* Certificates are in external files in PEM format.
-The PEM header and footer lines removed.

-There is no support for either DER or PEM formats.

 ## API Manager

 The YAML format supports API Manager.
 However, is not possible to run `setup-apimanager` on an API Gateway instance that has a YAML configuration deployed to it.
 To workaround this limitation: